Iceland's Blue Lagoon: The Ultimate Guide

 Why Is the Water in the Blue Lagoon Good for People With Psoriasis?

-The Blue Lagoon is good for the skinNo one knows exactly why the water is so good for the skin.
+No one knows exactly why the Blue Lagoon water is so good for the skin.
 Some believe it's due to the mix of the dissolved minerals in the water, the blue-green algae that thrive in the water, and a type of bacteria only found in the Blue Lagoon.
-The algae are the reason for the water's milky blue color, but it lends the lagoon a more greenish tinge when it blooms on sunny days.

 Some of the water's dissolved minerals include chloride and natron (which form sea salt), as well as calcium.
 There are also some traces of sulfur, carbonate, and magnesium.

 Since 1994, the Blue Lagoon has offered skin treatments for people who have psoriasis.
 The Blue Lagoon Skin Treatment is one of the few natural therapies available to people with psoriasis that can also be done at home.
-In 2005, the Blue Lagoon Clinic opened for in-house treatments in a private lagoon, supported by UV light therapy and select skincare products.

-The Design of the Blue Lagoon
+What is the Design of the Blue Lagoon?

-The Blue Lagoon is modern in designThe Blue Lagoon is celebrated for its simplistic, respectful architecture reflective of Icelandic Modernism.
-The parking lot is a few hundred meters away from the lagoon entrance, so you need to walk along a path carved from the lava before reaching it.
+The Blue Lagoon is celebrated for its simple architecture reflective of Icelandic Modernism.
+The parking lot is 0.25 miles (400 meters) away from the lagoon entrance, so you need to walk along a path carved from the lava before reaching it.

 As a result, you'll never see a car or a bus or hear noise from traffic at the lagoon itself.
 The walk is a beautiful preparation for what's to come.